HughP/MLKA-Bash-data/README.md

 9. Stave Python script for Cleaning Wikipedia
 10. Stave Python script for counting digrams
 11. JavaScript count by jkpat
+12. Your Perl installation is missing the UCA keys file.
+Please download http://www.unicode.org/Public/UCA/latest/allkeys.txt and put a copy into the '/usr/lib/x86_64-linux-gnu/perl/5.20/Unicode/Collate' folder.

 ##Roadmap
 - [ ] 0.1 Ingest, oganize, and Use UnicodCcount on data from Wikipedia, Keyboard layouts, and James texts.
 - [x] 0.2 Check for dependencies exit script if not present.
  - [ ] 0.3.5 Install dependencies if needed.
 - [ ] 0.4 Hook up carpalx
 - [ ] 0.5 Consider switching from CSVfix to [CSVkit](https://github.com/onyxfish/csvkit) the commands are not the same.
 But it seems the power is better with CSVkit.
 CSVkit is on github but is not in a brew tap.
 A fuller analysis should be done by looking at the issues and features.
 Documentation is here: http://csvkit.readthedocs.org/en/0.9.1/
 - [ ] 0.7 Detect and remove SFM File markers from Scripture corpora.